-Following Russia's invasion of Ukraine and its impact on commodity, energy and transport costs, the Verallia Group identified an indication of impairment on the CGUs corresponding to Ukraine and Russia and therefore also performed asset impairment tests on these two CGUs as well as its annual goodwill impairment tests on CGU groups.
+In 2022, following Russia's invasion of Ukraine, the Verallia Group identified an indication of impairment on the CGUs corresponding to Ukraine and Russia and therefore also performed asset impairment tests on these two CGUs as well as its annual goodwill impairment tests on CGU groups.
+The Group's exposure in Ukraine and Russia remains low.
+As for Ukraine, the revenue generated in Russia represents less than 3% of the Group's total revenue as of December 31, 2023.